ameerghazal/Outline-Application/README.md

 - Ibrahim: OU Parking Reporting.
 - Nawaz: Lost and Found System.

+**
-**- Nirwaan: Mini social media, with daily outline.
+- Nirwaan: Mini social media, with daily outline.
 Pre-set timings with reactions.
 This is similar to BeReal & Twitter.
 Location based, discover near you.
 University networking.
 Outline your day to your friends.
 Example analysis:
     -  Once done, the user takes a picture of them completing their task - friends can comment on the posts, etc.
     -  Youtube videos help us.
     -  User verification.
     -  Challenges, user gaming.
     -  8:30 - 10:30: Eating and Chilling!
     -  11:00 - 12:00: Class!
-Send notification to the user to tell them to complete their task.**
+Send notification to the user to tell them to complete their task.
+**